-Given below are my reviews and personal opinions on books I have read, enjoyed, and learned a great deal from.
-They consist of different genres (both fiction and nonfiction) that have extended my understanding and knowledge on a wide array of topics, such as software development, science and technology, the liberal arts, the future of our world, and much more.
+Given below are my personal reviews on books I have read, enjoyed, and learned a great deal from.
+They consist of different genres (both fiction and nonfiction) that have extended my understanding and knowledge on a wide array of topics.